 Enzoic has recently audited over 1,000 corporate domains and found that nearly 20% of real-world user accounts were weak or compromised, and thus highly vulnerable to attacks and represented a serious cybersecurity risk.
 The audit findings revealed that of those with unsafe passwords, 10% of those were using weak passwords (found in cracking dictionaries) while 90% were using compromised passwords (exposed in data breaches).
 This meant that the vast majority of those users’ exact passwords had been exposed.

-These vulnerabilities could have led, or may lead in the future, to account takeover, company infiltration, ransomware, or other information security disaster.
+These vulnerabilities could have led, or may lead in the future, to account takeover, company infiltration, ransomware, or other information security disasters.
 Even more troubling, what Enzoic’s results reveal is the best-case scenario of how many passwords are unsafe within an average private sector company.
 If the best-case scenario is that one in five users’ passwords are vulnerable, just imagine how much larger the problem actually is in some organizations.

 This type of data helps unpack the reason why there are so many successful cyber-attacks.
 The short explanation is that passwords that have been compromised are being reused.

 Many people don’t understand the techniques used by hackers.
 Hackers know that even when users don’t reuse exact passwords, they will typically follow simple patterns to create passwords.
 These include making small modifications to familiar dictionary words, predictable character substitutions, and appending numbers and symbols, to name a few.

 For example, passwords like ‘Loveyou#1’ or ‘admin2023’ are easily guessed, despite fulfilling the requirements for character length and variety.
 Users may make tiny variations, like ‘L0veyou#1’ or ‘adm1n2023’, for their many different personal and work accounts.